lgrones/ImageSorter5.0/README.md

 # Image Sorter 5.0

-This is the fifth iteration for an app helping me sort images I yoinked from the internet into folders.
+This is the fifth iteration of an app helping me sort images I yoinked from the internet into folders.

 Cross platform and keyboard-first.
 (Only tested on fedora 42 though)